IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    *Q:* What is our total revenue?
 How many customers did we serve?
 How many beverages did we sell?

-   *A:* From March 2024 to August 2024 you sold a total of 1208 beverages to 564 different customers which equated to a total revenue of 39.66k.
+   *A:* From March 2024 to August 2024 the shop sold a total of 1208 beverages to 564 different customers which equated to a total revenue of 39.66k.
 These figures average out to 201 beverages, 94 customers and 6.61k revenue monthly.

    *Q:* What is the sales trend for the period?
 And, given the trend, what will the next few days look like?
 And next month?